What is Embedded Business Intelligence (EBI) – Steps & Tools

 Business intelligence (BI) tools help organizations make sense of all the data they collect by providing features like data visualization, reporting, and analytics.

-Embedded business intelligence (EBI) is a type of business intelligence tightly integrated into end-user applications and data sources.
+Embedded business intelligence (EBI) is a type of business intelligence tightly integrated into end-user applications and business data sources.

 What is embedded business intelligence?